antoinedoize/rainfall_occurrence_BMCD/README.md

 Finite-order Markov chains are the workhorse of rainfall-occurrence modelling, but they impose a *geometric* tail on spell durations.
-In climates with long dry spells — most of the Mediterranean domain studied here — this systematically under-predicts severe drought (see Fig. 2 of the article, Palermo-spring).
+In climates with long dry spells, most of the Mediterranean domain studied here this systematically under-predicts severe drought (see Fig. 2 of the article, Palermo-spring).

 The article introduces a **Binary Markov Chain with Duration (BMCD)** on